We, the leaders of the European Union (EU) and its Member States, in consultation with Western

 cooperation.
 The Youth Guarantee put into action in the Western Balkans will contribute to

-22. In the digital domain, building on the successful implementation of the Regional Roadmap
+reducing the brain drain experienced by the region. - In the digital domain, building on the successful implementation of the Regional Roadmap

 Agreement “Roam like at Home” from July 2021 onwards, eliminating roaming costs within